Crocodile Pose (Makrasana)

 - In case of any suffering, ailment, operation, or surgery related to the stomach area, this pose should be avoided.

 - High Blood pressure.
-If you are suffering from high blood pressure then you can avoid this pose because breathing is a very important part of this pose and if breathing is not done properly then uneven breathing can cause pressure in the arteries.
+If you are suffering from high blood pressure then you should avoid this yoga pose because breathing is a very important part of this pose, and if breathing is not done properly then uneven breathing can out pressure in the arteries.

 - If case you have a serious back injury then avoid this asana.